 Components that will be evaluated include:

 - A written examination demonstrating comprehension and application of knowledge learned in coursework.
-The written examination will take place at Dyce Lab, Cornell University, in Ithaca, New York.
-The written exam consists of multiple choice, short answer, and long answer questions.
+The written examination will be administered online.
+The written exam consists of multiple-choice, short-answer, and long-answer questions.
 Students must score 70% or higher on their written examination in order to pass this component of the final examination.

 - Delivery of a 15-minute oral presentation demonstrating applied knowledge of beekeeping and research beyond the information provided in the coursework.
-(Can be completed remotely using video conference technology or in person at Dyce Lab).
-Research topic must be approved by course instructor and the oral presentation must be accompanied by visual slides.
+(May be completed remotely using video conference technology or in person at Dyce Lab).
+Research topic must be approved by course facilitator and the oral presentation must be accompanied by visual slides.
 Students will be evaluated on the following criteria:

 - Students must score 70% or higher on their oral examination in order to pass this component of the final examination.

-- An evaluation of fieldwork demonstrating application of effective management techniques learned in the coursework (completed at Dyce Lab in the summer months).
-Students will demonstrate these skills one-on-one with the instructor on Dyce Lab honey bee hives.
+- An evaluation of fieldwork demonstrating application of effective management techniques learned in the coursework (completed at Dyce Lab in the U.S. summer months or virtually due to COVID-19 travel restrictions).
+Students will demonstrate these skills one-on-one with the facilitator on Dyce Lab honey bee hives or with their own hives via video (if virtual option is chosen).
 Students are expected to bring their own protective gear.
 Thin medical gloves are permitted, but leather gloves are not.
 Examples of techniques to be demonstrated include (but are not limited to) the following:

 - Students must score 70% or higher on their field examination in order to pass this component of the final examination.